lapar-, laparo- +

 Examination of the interior of the stomach through an abdominal incision.

 Surgical creation of a permanent gastric fistula through the abdominal wall.

 Inspection of the interior of the stomach after a gastrotomy.

-Incision of the neck of the uterus.
+Incision of the liver through the abdominal wall.

 Removal of the uterus and ovaries through an incision in the abdominal wall.

 An abdominal hysteropexy; the fixation of a displaced uterus by a surgical operation.

 Removal of uterus and adnexa (uterine tubes and ovaries) through an abdominal incision.